VARK and Validity

 VARK Type Two

-This table shows that, for example, there is some Visual in several profiles – it is evident in the three single Visual preferences Mild, Strong and Very Strong, and in partnership with other modes in VA, VR, VK, VAR, VAK, VRK and in VARK.
+This table shows that there is some Visual in several profiles – it is evident in the three single Visual preferences Mild, Strong and Very Strong, and in partnership with other modes in VA, VR, VK, VAR, VAK, VRK and in the three VARK types.
 Each mode is therefore represented in 10 different profiles, seven of which are overlapping with other modes.
 Those with a Multimodal set of preferences total 63.7%.

 SO WHAT IS NORMAL?